Consent to medical and surgical procedures

 As a general rule, medical or surgical procedures may not be carried out without the informed consent of the patient.

-In general, valid consent must be informed consent, where the patient has enough information to be able to understand what is proposed and the potential risks and benefits.
+Informed consent can be given where the patient has enough information to be able to understand what is proposed and the potential risks and benefits.
 The patient must have the capacity to make the decision and must be free to do so without threat or pressure from others.

 There are specific laws about consent in relation to the rights of psychiatric patients.